mrtyormaa/decimal-to-roman-numerals/README.md

 ```

 3. Build and run the Docker containers

+This setup defines a multi-stage build process in the Dockerfile, ensuring separation of concerns during the `build`, `testing`, `coverage`, and final application stages.
+The `docker-compose.yml` file integrates `Prometheus` and `Grafana` as optional dependencies, allowing you to monitor your application effectively.

 To run the project localy, use `make setup` to install swag and all other necessary dependencies.
 Use `go run main.go` to run the application.
 This will run the decimal-to-roman-numerals.
 To run all the containers, i.e. the application, prometheus and grafana use the command `make up`.